ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 Of course, only members with Wynton PHI/Protected access would have access to the data in /wynton/protected/group/group_name.

-You can also request to create a sub-group to manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.
+You can also request to create a subgroup to manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.

 ## Adjust group disk quota of subgroups and membership of groups and subgroups

 Lab admins are able to adjust the quotas of subgroups and membership of groups and subgroups

+First, request the creation of a subgroup from [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).

-To add quota to the subgroup:
+To add quota to a subgroup:

 1. go to https://www.cgl.ucsf.edu/admin/unixGroupMaint.py
 2. Get the subgroup